 There are few tools as useful as sample letters when it comes to trying to process and verify a certificate of insurance.
 It’s just such a repetitive process that having some useful templates laying around, ready to be customized and sent, just saves you so much time.
-In our own myCOI Central software platform, for example, we use a lot of templates in our communications with vendors and insurance brokers.
+In our own illumend, from myCOI software platform, for example, we use a lot of templates in our communications with vendors and insurance brokers.
 They’ve really just become part of certificates of insurance best practices.

 A sample letter to insurance company requesting coverage is a good place to start, but also try and think ahead.
 How many different scenarios can you imagine?
 Are all of your COI requirements the same, or do you need different templates for different needs.
 We see a lot of people start with that letter for the insurance company, then realize they need a different way to speak to vendors, so they generate a request certificate of insurance from vendor letter.